Introduction

 Today, homeschooling is becoming increasingly popular.
 It can be defined as the process of exposing children to education while at their homes without necessarily having to take them to public or private schools.
 Many parents choose this way of teaching their children because of its convenience.
 Besides, this is due to the development of technology and the legal framework, as well as, the restrictions caused by the pandemic.
 According to Gavin, this method is proven to be vivid in enabling a child to learn comfortably and obtain the relevant knowledge without traveling to the learning institutions due to the face time sessions they engage with their instructors (92).

 So, the pupil has the opportunity to study at a pace that is comfortable for himself or herself.
 It is necessary to mention that there have been some concerns regarding the best choice of the educational curriculum for K-12 education.
 This is because homeschooling is a serious step that needs to be considered.
 Gavin asserts that many parents used to prefer letting teachers take control of their children’s intellectual ability (92).
-Nevertheless, a considerable portion of the guardians have foregone the system and opted for homeschooling as the best educational method for youngsters.
+However, a sizable percentage of parents have chosen homeschooling as the best educational approach for their children, bypassing the system altogether.
 Thus, despite fears, many families choose this way of studying.

 One of the main benefits of homeschooling is the elimination of child abuse.
 To begin with, the safety concerns of youngsters being exposed to a home-based curriculum of education produce excellent children’s results.
 In public schools, bullying is vivid due to the youngsters being combined from multiple diversities.
-Consequently, intimidation instills fear, which depreciates the cognitive ability of a youngster being bullied.
+Consequently, intimidation creates dread, which impairs a bullied child’s cognitive function.
 Besides, In addition, the relationship between teacher and student implies a certain hierarchy, one of the critical aspects of which is physical contact.
 Walsh notes that in some circumstances, there have been cases of children being sexually harassed by their instructors or teachers (14).

 It is easy for a teacher who has some kind of authority over pupils to scare a child and use physical force against him, including sexually harass.
 Therefore, home lessons assure the safety of a child from a vast number of adverse environmental factors, comprising bullying from classmates and teachers.